Twitter users can finally send and receive BTC tips using Lightning Network. The platform will also add a feature to authenticate NFTs.

 “A funds transfer through Western Union can take up to eight days.
 But the dollars I currently have in my pocket can reach any country in the world in less than a second, and to do so, it must be natively digital.
 That’s the innovation that bitcoin offers.
 It’s the first money in human history to enable that, and it works all over the world, doing for money what the Internet did for communication.”
 Jack Mallers, CEO of Strike.

 Twitter will now include linking addresses from the main Bitcoin and the Lightning Network of payment channels.
 For that reason, the Strike founder spoke of the need to highlight the benefits of the Bitcoin network because it allows users to send funds across borders like no other existing payment network.

 “Additionally, we are using the infrastructure of this network to achieve a better payment gateway than that offered by Visa and all of these monetary networks, the old and expensive legacy networks that exist today,” Mallers explained.

 The entrepreneur and developer also invited others to follow Twitter’s example.
 He believes that as more participants join Bitcoin, “the world’s first open monetary network,” services like Strike and all those in the industry will be increasingly valued by users.

 Mallers believes the world needs to break ties with the traditional financial system and payment networks, which he labeled obsolete.
-According to him, with the step Twitter has taken, other Internet services and more companies will soon begin to integrate with the decentralized Bitcoin network because it offers the most innovation.
+According to him, with Twitter’s step, other Internet services and more companies will soon begin integrating with the decentralized Bitcoin network because it offers the most innovation.

-Today's announcement confirms some of Paluzzi's previous findings.
+Today’s announcement confirms some of Paluzzi’s previous findings.
 Twitter users can tip creators through Square, a CashApp service.
-They will also connect their Lightning bitcoin wallet or Bitcoin address to take advantage of the functionality.
+They will also connect their Lightning Bitcoin wallet or Bitcoin address to utilize the functionality.